Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Gardening season will soon be upon us.
 If you like the green part of green onions, harvest them when they are still fairly small and thin, about 6 inches tall.
 They will be very tender and delicious.
 In addition, don't pull them up by the roots.
-Instead, use a sharp knife to cut them off about 1/2 inch above the ground.
-They will grow again, and it won't take quite as long as when you first started them from sets.

 If you don't use the white part with the roots attached, just clip off about an inch and stick them in gardening soil and water them, they grow just fine.